 I mentioned earlier in this post that several of the songs did become hits.
 The most famous is “September Song,” which Huston’s character sings to his young beloved (and winning over the hearts of the audience, thus weakening our perception of him as an antagonist).
 I think allowing his character to show this much complexity is extraordinary, and the song itself — maybe my favorite Weill piece.
 Above is Huston’s live radio rendition from the AEI release.

 Another of the score’s hits is Brom and Tina’s first duet, “It Never Was You.”
 (Judy Garland does a great solo rendition in the 1963 film, I Could Go On Singing.)
-Above are original cast members Richard Kollmar and Jeanne Madden from the AEI release.
-Again, this may be my favorite (or second favorite) Weill piece.
+Again, this — also from the AEI album — may be my favorite (or second favorite) Weill piece.

 Brom and Tina got two more duets of which I’m fond.
 The first, heard above, is “Will You Remember Me?” which they sing as he is about to be hanged.
 The second, heard below, is “We Are Cut In Twain,” sung by the pair in the jailhouse.
 Both recordings are by Ben Davis and Kelli O’Hara from the 2011 Concert Recording.